emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# June 26th, 2024 Meetup
+# July 31st, 2024 Meetup

-Our next meetup is going to be on Wednesday, June 26th.
+Our next meetup is going to be on Wednesday, July 31st.
 Most likely hybrid again.

 Want to do a presentation or an impromptu show-and-tell?
 Both are